LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

 user-supplied routines which define the problem to be solved.
 These function calls and user routines are summarized separately below.
-Some details are omitted, and the user is referred to the description of the corresponding C interface ARKode functions for complete information on the arguments of any given user-callable interface routine, or of a given user-supplied function called by an interface function.
+Some details are omitted, and the user is referred to the description of the corresponding C interface ARKStep functions for complete information on the arguments of any given user-callable interface routine, or of a given user-supplied function called by an interface function.
 The usage of FARKODE for rootfinding and with